iguana

 A fun spin on The Little Red Hen, only this time the story is about a party-planning reptile.
 Iguana has a long list of tasks that need to be completed and it's going to take a group effort to pull off the celebration.
 Unfortunately, Tortuga, Culebra, and Conejo each have various excuses as to why they cannot help.
-When the day of the party arrives, Iguana refuses to allow the trio to join in the festivities.
+When the day of the party arrives, the reptile refuses to allow the trio to join in the festivities.
 After the party is over, the friends come up with a plan to repair their friendship and make things right with Iguana.

-Iguanas are incredibly intricate creatures with anatomical structures that help them survive in tough environments for very long periods of time.
-Part of the reptile species, they can swim like just crocodiles and alligators, but they prefer to live high in tree canopies.
+These incredibly intricate creatures have anatomical structures that help them survive in tough environments for very long periods of time.
+Part of the reptile species and resembling miniature dragons,they can swim like just crocodiles and alligators, but they prefer to live high in tree canopies.
 For the most part, they only descend to mate or lay eggs.
 Highly developed claws allow them to easily scale the tallest trees.
 They usually do not fall unless temperatures drop and they become comatose, causing their grip to loosen.
 When this does happen, iguanas normally do not get injured.
-The best kids' iguana books share all of the incredible ways these creatures navigate their natural habitat and the environment they require to survive as pets at home.

 I Wanna Iguana